 Incomplete.
-An incomplete "I" is a temporary grade assigned to students who lack final assignments or projects, who missed the final examination, or who for some other extenuating circumstance was unable to complete the requirements of a course within the semester.
+An incomplete “I” is a temporary grade assigned to students who lack final assignments or projects, who missed the final examination, or who, for some other extenuating circumstance, were unable to complete the requirements of a course within the semester.

 An “I” grade is assigned by the instructor with the consent of the student and with the mutual understanding of the conditions under which the grade may be changed.
 An Incomplete Grade form must be submitted to the Registrar’s Office.
 It requires the signature of the instructor and the student with a brief description of the requirements necessary to receive a grade.

-The grade will be changed to an “F” grade if the requirements are not completed within six weeks after the beginning of the next semester of enrollment (up to one year).
-If the student has not been enrolled for one year after receiving the “I” grade and he/she has not completed the work required, the “I” grade automatically becomes a grade of “F”.
+The grade will be changed to an F grade if the requirements are not completed within six weeks after the beginning of the next semester of enrollment (up to one year).
+If the student has not been enrolled for one year after receiving the I grade and he/she has not completed the work required, then the I grade automatically becomes a grade F.

 Individual exceptions to this policy, due to extenuating circumstances, will be considered by the Academic Standards Committee upon receipt of a formal appeal presented to the Committee by the student’s Academic Standards Committee upon receipt of a formal appeal presented to the Committee by the student’s Academic Advisor or the Department Chair.
 The decision of the Academic Standards Committee is final.

 Final Grades.
-Final Grades will be available via MyCSU within two weeks after the end of each semester.
+Final Grades will be available via your Central State email within two weeks after the end of each semester.